 A direct computation of the Carter constant gives

 such that one obtains a non-trivial contribution from the magnetosphere encoded in the last term.
-Interestingly, focusing on the Kerr monopole, one finds that this term vanishes, \be (r^2+a^2) A_t + a A_{\varphi} =0 \ee so that the Carter constant takes the same form as for geodesic
+Interestingly, focusing on the Kerr monopole, one finds that this term vanishes: \be (r^2+a^2) A_t + a A_{\varphi} =0 , \ee so that the Carter constant takes the same form as for a geodesic:

-Since this constant depends only on the radial component $p^r$, it allows one to algebraically deduce the first order radial equation which reads
+Since this constant depends only on the radial component $p^r$, it allows one to algebraically deduce the first order radial equation, which reads

-This equation reproduces the one of the geodesic case, but one has to keep in mind that now, it involves a corrected notion of the energy and angular momentum.
-Notably, the l.h.s only involves functions of the radius $r$.
+This equation reproduces that of the geodesic case; notably, the l.h.s. only involves functions of the radial coordinate $r$.
+Nevertheless, one has to keep in mind that now, it involves a corrected notion of the energy and angular momentum.

 Now, we can obtain the first order equation for the polar motion using both the Carter constant and the mass relation $m^2 = - g_{\mu\nu} p^{\mu} p^{\nu}$.
-Writing this explicitly, one finds that
+Writing this explicitly, we find

 Since $A_r = A_{\theta} = 0$ so that $P_r =p_r$ and $P_{\theta} = p_{\theta}$, the first term will reproduce the standard term for the geodesic.
-The challenge lies in the two last terms which need to provide separable form.
+The challenge lies in the last two terms which need to provide separable form.
 Concretely, they are given by